-Accreditation Process Current law does not address these provisions.
+Topic Current Law S. 1642 (passed July 24, 2007) H.R.
+4137 (passed February 7, 2008) Accreditation Process (continued) accreditors to "review and take into consideration the institutions response in any review or determination" and put in writing a response to institutional comments on an accreditation determination.
+[496] Accrediting Standards for Students with Intellectual Disabilities Current law does not address accrediting standards for students with intellectual disabilities.
+The Senate bill calls for the Secretary to enter into a cooperative agreement to assist in the creation of accreditation standards for higher education institutions that offer postsecondary programs for students with intellectual disabilities.
+The goal of the agreement is to develop criteria, standards and procedures to be used to accredit these programs.
+[774] The House bill calls for the Secretary to enter into a cooperative agreement to assist in the creation of accreditation standards for higher education institutions that offer postsecondary programs for students with intellectual disabilities.
+The goal of the agreement is to develop criteria, standards and components for postsecondary programs.
+The House bill is different from the Senate bill.
+[770] Degree Mills Current law does not address degree mills.
 The Senate bill would not amend current law.
-While we await clarification of language here, the House committee bill contains provisions that (1) requires accreditors not to take an adverse action based on any undocumented or unpublished policy or practice and (2) requires accreditors to put in writing a response to institutional comments on an accreditation determination.
-Accrediting Standards for Students with Intellectual Disabilities Current law does not address accrediting standards for students with intellectual disabilities.
-The Senate bill calls for the creation of accreditation standards for higher education institutions that offer postsecondary programs for students with intellectual disabilities.
-The bill calls for the creation of accreditation standards for higher education institutions that offer postsecondary programs for students with intellectual disabilities.
-Degree Mills Current law does not address degree mills.
-The Senate bill would not amend current law.
 The House bill includes a definition of a "diploma mill" and a task force to determine the characteristics of a "fraudulent degree-granting institution."
 The task force will develop a plan to protect the federal government against the use of diploma mill credentials to gain federal employment and present additional legislation on degree mills for Congress to consider.
-States as accreditors Under current law, a state may serve as a federally recognized accreditor only if it was recognized by the Secretary for that purpose on or before October 1, 1991, and has been continuously recognized since that date.
-[20 U.S.C. §§ 1099b(a)(2)(B), (a)(3)(C)] The Senate bill would not amend current law regarding states as accreditors.
-The House bill would not amend current law regarding states as accreditors.
+[851]